-What I didn't expect was how valuable it would become.
-When I was stuck (and, yes, overwhelmed and sometimes unmotivated), I'd flip through the binder to review some of my notes.
-I found lists that needed review, things I once thought valuable that were now ... not so much.
-And other ideas and topics that somehow became better with time.
+I didn't expect was how valuable the binder would become.
+When I was stuck (yes, overwhelmed, and sometimes unmotivated), I'd flip through the binder to review my notes.
+I rediscovered lists where I could check off what I'd already accomplished (that felt good), along with things I once thought valuable that were now ... not so much.
+And then there were other ideas and topics that somehow became better with time.

 The Book in a Binder is coming together ... in a binder of its own.

 If you're interested in knowing when it's available, sign up for my newsletter ... and get writing tips, entertaining stories about writing, and information you can use.

 If you recognized the headline from this post as the title of a Rolling Stones song, you're right.